Selfhood and

 situational test-anxiety reactions, both emotionality and worry, while locus of

-predictor of academic performance, while neuroticism scores are not"
+scores are a predictor of academic performance, while neuroticism scores

 To help formalise research in this area, Trice